What should I do if my bank account is hacked?

 - Avoid public networks for banking.
 That means no quick peeks at your finances while you’re out shopping or working.
 Using public networks can compromise your personal security and put your information at risk.

 - Don’t give your contact info to strangers.
-Confirm who is calling or writing first before providing any information.
+Confirm who’s calling or writing first before providing any information.

 - Use more characters — and symbols — in your password.
 The more characters in your password, the better.
-Random letters interspersed with numbers and special characters will take much longer for software to crack than a simple series of numbers.
-Likewise, the same random assortment will make it harder for someone to simply guess your password.
+A mix of random letters, numbers and special characters will take much longer to crack than a simple word or series of numbers.

 - Report suspicious activity.
 Report any suspicious people or unverifiable companies soliciting your banking information.
 You may also want to contact your bank.

 - Double-check your transactions.
 Look over your statements for any fraudulent purchases and report anything suspicious right away.